arghyadutta/resources/well-written-books.md

 I [asked on Twitter](https://twitter.com/arghya_dutta_/status/1679955697289576448) which books people like for clarity and prose; many generously shared their favorites.
 As the Twitter thread quickly became a maze, I collected them here and, if available, added *links to Open Library—where you can borrow and read quite a few of them for free*!
 I will update the list as more suggestions come in.
 Thanks to all who shared their favorites. 🙂

+A [helpful video](https://www.youtube.com/watch?v=LP1Wleu3Njs) by Meghan Adrian on how Open Library works and how you can browse and, if available, borrow books.

 ## General science

 - [Petit Point](https://www.worldscientific.com/worldscibooks/10.1142/5626#t=aboutBook) by de Gennes